 Don't expect money to start pouring in.
 You'll have to put a lot of effort into promoting your fundraiser.
 Many people are trying to raise funds for very similar causes so you may have more luck promoting your fundraiser within your social circles.
 If you do wish to post about your fundraiser in online communities it's best to check the rules first.
 Click here for the TCS rules.

 7. Asking for help from a fund or charity.

 There are funds and charities that help pet owners in funding veterinary care and you will find an extensive list of them here.

 Keep in mind that budgets are always limited.
 In many cases requests are denied.
 Your chances of getting help increase if you are a senior or disabled but even then many of these organizations can only contribute part of the cost.
 Some of them limit their donations to a few hundred dollars, or even less.

-Every organization has its own criteria as to whom they can help and how.
+Every organization has its own criteria as to whom it can help and how.
 Some work only with local pre-approved vets, others may only foot the bill for certain conditions or only when the prognosis is positive.
-We’ve compiled a list of such funds and organizations, many of which serve specific areas in the US.
-You’ll have to visit each website to see what their current criteria are and whether or not your case is a good match.
+We've compiled a list of such funds and organizations, many of which serve specific areas in the US.
+You'll have to visit each website to see what their current criteria are and whether or not your case is a good match.
 TheCatSite.com is not associated with any of these organizations and cannot be held responsible for any of the information provided herein.